-Of the three, the income approach is typically given the most consideration for a commercial property like a shopping mall.
-With it, there are two steps to estimating value.
+Of the three approaches, the income approach is typically given the most consideration for a commercial property like a shopping mall.
+With the income approach, there are two steps for estimating a shopping mall’s value.

-The first is to determine the amount of stabilized Net Operating Income that a property produces.
+The first step is to determine the amount of stabilized Net Operating Income that a shopping mall produces.
 This requires an assessment of a property’s income from rents and all other sources (fees, parking rent, etc).
 And, it requires an estimate of a property’s operating expenses like taxes, insurance, and maintenance.
 When expenses are subtracted from income, the resulting metric is Net Operating Income.
 While this task may seem relatively simple, it is not.
-It requires a significant amount of research, reviews of property financial statements, and an assessment of how they compare to similar properties in the same market.
+It requires a significant amount of research, reviews of property financial statements, and an assessment of how the shopping mall compares to similar properties in the same market.
 Every line item must be justified and verified with supporting data.

 The idea behind the cost approach is that a rational buyer would not pay more for a property than it would take to rebuild it from scratch.